w3c/jlreq/README.md

 ###Feedback
 Feedback about the content of this document can be submitted via issues or pull request in this GitHub repo.

-If you prefer, you can also send comments to [public-i18n-cjk@w3.org](mailto:public-i18n-cjk@w3.org).
+If necessary, you can also send comments to [public-i18n-cjk@w3.org](mailto:public-i18n-cjk@w3.org).
 You can also view the archives of this mailing list [here](https://lists.w3.org/Archives/Public/public-i18n-cjk/).

 ###Contributing